HFAnalyticsLab/COVID19_care_homes/README.md

 * 04_combined_vis.R - combined and visualiseses deaths in care home residents with regional distribution of care homes
 * 05_outbreaks.R - analyses and visualises data on COVID-19 outbreaks in care homes

+[Sprint 3](src/sprint_3) is an analysis hospital admissions from care homes and hopsital discharges to care homes before and during the
+COVID outbreak in March and April 2020:

+* 01_clean_CQC.R - cleans pseudonimysed care home characteristics
+* 02_clean_MPI.R - cleaning pseudonimysed master patient index for care home residents and their long-term conditions
+* 03_permresidents_descriptives.R - descriptive analysis of characteristics of permament care home residents
+* 04_permresidents_admissions_discharges.R - analysis of hospital admissions and discharges for permanent care home residents (MPI flag only)
+* 05_allresidents_admissions_discharges_regional.R - analysis of hospital admissions and discharges for all care home residents
+* 06_allresidents_admissions_admtype_covid.R - as above, but split by care home type and COVID primary diagnosis, or admission type
+* 07_permlresidents_descriptives_dataviz_post-release.R - visualisation of characteristics from script 3
+* 08_allresidents_admissions_discharges_dataviz_post-release.R - visualisation of admissions and discharges from script 5

 ## References
 * Improvement Analytics Unit briefing.
 Emergency admissions to hospital from care homes: how often and what for?
 2019. http://www.scie-socialcareonline.org.uk/emergency-admissions-to-hospital-from-care-homes-how-often-and-what-for/r/a110f00000THg3xAAD.
 * Quality Watch.
 Focus on: Hospital admissions from care homes.
 2015. https://www.health.org.uk/publications/qualitywatch-focus-on-hospital-admissions-from-care-homes